 WDBS operates as a subsidiary of the World Professional Billiards and Snooker Association (WPBSA) and has held several events in the UK - for more information click here.

 Also, the British Wheelchair Pool Players Association (BWPPA) organises domestic events for wheelchair players, and their players attend international tournaments where they compete alongside able-bodied players.
 Find out more here.

 Junior cue sports

 Many clubs offer junior sections with sessions in the evening or at the weekend.
-There are also junior leagues and competitions you can get involved in, just contact your local authority to find out about opportunities near you.
+There are also junior leagues and competitions you can get involved in.
+In England, junior players can get in touch with their local affiliated club.

 Coaching and volunteering

 Whether you have played in the past or just have a keen interest in developing talent, coaching is a great way to become involved in snooker.

 The World Professional Billiards and Snooker Association is a good place to start, and take a look at the websites for the different governing bodies in England, Northern Ireland, Scotland and Wales.

 2. Share your story and inspire others.

 Are you inspired to try snooker?
 Or maybe you are a keen enthusiast already?
 Get in touch and tell us your experience of the game by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on firstname.lastname@example.org.